 I work for a Federal agency.
 I think the Office of Inspector General may want to ask me some questions for an audit or investigation.
 What do I have to do?

 Keep in mind that cooperating with an OIG audit or investigation does not curtail an individual's Fifth Amendment right not to incriminate oneself.
-In addition, Federal laws protect employees from reprisal by employers for "blowing the whistle" on illicit activity.
+In addition, Federal laws protect employees from reprisal by their employers for "blowing the whistle" on illicit activity.
 Click here to learn more about whistleblower protection.

 What is the difference between DOT regulatory enforcement and OIG law enforcement?